-Hiring employees, if done badly, can be costly, it can lead to poor performance, unnecessary training, increased supervision, wasted management time, higher absence and employee turnover and lower morale.
+Hiring employees, if done badly, can be costly, it can lead to: poor performance, unnecessary training, increased supervision, wasted management time, higher absence and employee turnover and lower morale.

-There are six key things you need to do when employing staff for the first time:-
+There are 5 key things you need to do when employing staff for the first time.

 - 1. Decide how much you need to pay someone: you must pay your employee at least the relevant minimum rate as set out in The Agricultural Wages (Scotland) Order for agricultural workers. - 2.
-Check if a potential employee has the right to work in the UK a checklist for this can be found here - 3.
+Check if someone can legally work for you. - 3.
 Get employment insurance employer's liability insurance as soon as you become an employer.
 It must cover for at least £5 million and come from an 'authorised insurer' you can find one online. - 4.
 Register with HM Revenue and Customs (HMRC) and pay your employee: You need to register as an employer, make any deductions for Pay as You Earn (PAYE) and give a pay statement (pay slip) to your employee.
-You are also required to notify HMRC about wages and deductions on an ongoing basis through their new Real Time Information (RTi) system.
-When registering as an employer, you can do this using an existing Government Gateway Account, like the ones previously used for VAT or by completing the guestionnaire about your business. - 5.
-Send details of the job (including terms and conditions) in writing to your employee: If you employ someone for more than a month, you need to give them a written statement of employment. - 6.
-Auto enrol eligible employees on a pension scheme.
-Eligible employees are those aged between 22 and state pension age and earning at least £10,000/year before tax.
-All employees must be written to to inform them they are being auto enrolled.
+You are also required to notify HMRC about wages and deductions on an ongoing basis through their new Real Time Information (RTi) system www.hmrc.gov.uk/payerti/getting-started/paye-basics/rti.htm.